Jerry Austin, Associate Professor and Chair; M.F.A., Louisiana State University.

 Our goals in the Department of Studio Art are to inspire creativity, to foster critical thinking and to help you develop the competencies necessary for effective leadership roles in art.

-By pursuing a Master of Fine Arts degree in Studio Art at the University of North Texas, you can receive a comprehensive education in one of nine concentration areas.
+By pursuing a Master of Fine Arts degree in Studio Art at the University of North Texas, you can receive a comprehensive education in one of eight concentration areas.
 Concentrations are available in Ceramics, Drawing and Painting, Fibers, Metalsmithing and Jewelry, New Media Art, Photography, Printmaking and Sculpture.
 We also offer you:

-Other educational assets include the North Texas Institute for Educators on the Visual Arts, the Visual Resources Collection, the Print Research Institute of North Texas, an extensive art and library collection, and the Texas Fashion Collection.
+Other educational assets include the North Texas Institute for Educators on the Visual Arts, the Visual Resources Collection, the Print Research Institute of North Texas, an extensive art and library collection and the Texas Fashion Collection.

-In addition to exceptional studio, exhibition and campus resources, you can participate in the wide variety of cultural and career options available throughout Dallas and Fort Worth.
+In addition to exceptional studio, exhibition and campus resources, you can participate in a wide variety of cultural and career options available throughout Dallas and Fort Worth.
 We also offer regular opportunities to study and travel in foreign countries.

 Our college offers financial assistance with teaching assistantships and fellowships and area assistantships.
 The number of appointments and positions vary from semester to semester.
 Students awarded half-time appointments are eligible to receive state-paid individual health insurance, a reduced rate on insurance for spouses and children, and out-of-state tuition waivers.